 The CGS was incredibly uncomfortable to watch for esports fans, and just portrayed gamers as socially awkward; the stereotype the CGS was trying to break.
 Another stereotype the CGS failed miserably to challenge was that of female gamers receiving undeserved praise simply for being female.
 In fact it reinforced it.
 For example Dead or Alive 4’s player Vanessa Arteaga’s intro included her posing on a beach in a bikini.
 Meanwhile models, would walk on stage in miniskirts waving flags ahead of each race.
 However, it was not the only presentation issue the CGS had.

-While picking CS:Source over CS 1.6 was baffling, CGS’ choice to only show Source from a third-person perspective was heresy in the eyes of gamers, and a glaring example of just how little the CGS understood about the industry.
+While picking CS:Source over CS 1.6 was baffling, CGS’ choice to only show Source from a third-person perspective was heresy in the eyes of gamers.
+It was a glaring example of just how little the CGS understood about the industry.
 The models were also changed in-game to look less militaristic, and the standard MR15 format used in competitive Counter-Strike – which has teams play to 15 with overtime for a draw – was changed to a best of 18 rounds, with a sudden death round in case of a tie.
 A bizarre decision.

 The CGS aimed to make esports mainstream, but was ill equipped to do so, inadvertently making gamers and esports the object of ridicule.
 With a different approach and its $50 million funding, the CGS could have been a pioneer.
 The CGS’ biggest mistake was to try to adapt esports to TV, instead of the other way round.
 Its approach gave esports a bad reputation, suffocated competing companies, inflated esports salaries, and made investors more apprehensive of investing into the space.